-This is a 25-year NPDM contract with hubCo for the provision and lifecycle maintenance of the Campus.
+This is a 25-year Not for Profit Distributing Model (NPDM) contract with hubCo for the provision and lifecycle maintenance of the Campus.
 The facility opened in the financial year 2018/19 on 25th May 2018.
 When the agreement ends in 2043 the facilities will transfer to the Council in a useable condition as defined by the contract.
 The contractor does not have any right of renewal on contract expiry.
 Termination of contract is either at contract end date or following the issue of a contractor default notice of voluntary termination with variable notice periods as defined in the contract.